alcarney/blog/content/20230918T120000==4=5--python-wasi-nix__blog_nix_python_wasm.rst

 Ok, but why use Nix?
 --------------------

-I'm sure you could achieve everything that I do here with a bash script but I've been playing with Nix :ref:`a lot <tag-nix>` recently and I think it's cool!
+I'm sure you could achieve everything that I do here with a bash script but I've been playing with Nix :link:`a lot <__nix>` recently and I think it's cool!

 If you want Python + WASI without the Nix see `this blog post <https://snarky.ca/testing-a-project-using-the-wasi-build-of-cpython-with-pytest/>`__, which I used as the basis for figuring this out.